 For every company in every sector, the volume of IT technology and services purchased by competitors only makes that competition more difficult to overcome.

 How can IT consultants help?

 The best use of the IT consultant is to make IT decisions, which isn’t as simple as it sounds.
-There have never been so many IT options available as there are today.
+There have never been so many IT solution options available as there are today.
 It’s always hard to sort out the true value of a product from the hype in its marketing materials.
-The IT consultant can help you determine which types of hard- and software are best suited for your purposes, and which IT managed services would best serve your needs and those of your customers.
+The IT consultant can help you determine which types of hard- and software are best suited for your purposes, and which IT managed services or if a consumption model would best serve your needs and those of your customers.

 Think of all the choices you have to make:

 - It may be time to trade out your old machines for newer technology that can handle advanced programming.
 While those end-of-life decisions may appear to be no-brainers, the true challenge is deciding what to replace those assets with.

 - Hand-held devices are also almost mandatory in today’s hyper-wired world, and that purchase raises the same question as the replacement concern above: which device is best suited for the needs of your company?

 - You’ll need software updates more often and at a faster pace than before.
 Too many companies still run computers driven by Office 2003 (and some still function on Office 97!).

 - In-house purchasing of the assets above may not be necessary, either.
 Cloud computing offers a wealth of opportunities to every enterprise, and it takes time and, often, an educated voice, to become familiar enough with it to make the leap in that direction.